-These two designs are ahead of the pack.
+These design styles are ahead of the pack.
 We get sent a lot of cartridges to us here at DabConnection.
-Manufacturers are often looking for a review, an opinion on the hardware, or they send it to us thinking our site sells products (we don't).
-ALD and CCELL's designs stand out among the pack.
+Manufacturers are often looking for a review, an opinion on the hardware, or they send it to us thinking our site sells products (we don’t).
+ALD and CCELL’s designs stand out among the pack.

 CCELL’s newest generation of cartridges all have the same core.
 The M6T or the versions you find on Select Elite cartridges will effectively hit the same as the TH2.
 The reason we select the TH2 above the other CCELL cartridge designs is it’s easily refillable.
 When you get it on a prefill like a Sunday Goods cart, you can unscrew and refill with more oil.
 TH2’s come in three sizes: 1000ml, 500ml, and 300ml.

 In the event there is a failure, you can also get the oil out much easier.

 SPRK cartridge by PCKT Vapor: Made for refilling, awesome flavor

 The SPRK currently only comes as a fill-your-own cartridge but we’re hoping soon to see it in prefills as well.
 It uses very thick glass and a thick metal mouthpiece.
 It’s got some weight to it and you can feel the build quality.
 Heating is done via ceramic core and this cart has the best airflow of the bunch.
 The low placed intake holes also make it the most efficient.

 Our favorite thing about the SPRK cart?
 It’s made for refilling.
 PCKT encourages you to refill it, whereas many companies clearly state their carts are made for one time use.
 See our SPRK cartridge review for more info.